stickhero23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword script prints lines without bin pattern This 18-letteronly script displays lines that start with a letter The script 19-AZ  replaces all Ac with Ze
+The 2-hiago script replaces all c with C